Released in physical and digital formats and on all major streaming platforms on Fri, March 31, 2023.

 Our First Album

 Featuring Stephanie Blythe, William Burden and Steven Blier, this gem of a performance finds new life on the first full album from the NYFOS Records.
-After over 20 years in the archives, this vital record will be available on January 28th, 2022 in physical and digital format.
+After over 20 years in the archives, this vital record was released on January 28th, 2022 in physical and digital formats.

 Featured singles from the album: